1. Before you begin

 2. What are the main differences between a screenplay and a storyboard?

 There is a lot of confusion and mixed feelings about what is a screenplay, a script, a scenario and a storyboard.
-Apart from the standardised 'Hollywood format', which is rather a stying convention, producer mostly develop their own method for creating a document that represents the content of an audiovisual product and that is intended to communicate with the edit suite, the subtitling department or any other stakeholder.
+Apart from the standardised 'Hollywood format', which is a rather stying convention, producers mostly develop their own method for creating a document that represents the content of an audiovisual product and that is intended to communicate with the edit suite, the subtitling department or any other stakeholder.

 So, for the purpose of explaining which options you have using Limecraft, we provide the following definitions.